 What Does Entry-Level Mean?

 An entry-level tech job is a position you can start with little to no experience at all.
-These are the jobs you are likely to get right after graduating college or earning a coding bootcamp certificate.
+These are the jobs you are likely to get right after graduating from college with an IT bachelor’s degree or earning a coding bootcamp certificate.
 Many entry-level tech jobs can help anyone with the right technical skills gain the experience needed to move forward with a tech career.

 Some of the best-paying jobs in technology are actually considered entry-level jobs in tech.
 For example, you can work as a software engineer as soon as you graduate college, even if you have no experience.
 While it may feel like a challenge to find high-paying entry-level tech jobs, it is important to remember that everyone starts at the entry level.